 It’ll be helpful to make yourself a chart – a wheel can be good, but please do make yourself the gridded chart with paints you will be using during class.
 It will help to familiarize yourself with your paints, and especially if you have paint brands or other clors, this can help you get to know what you might substitute during lessons.
 The handouts mentioned in this are in the Resources section below.
 (Note these were done on my blog previously, so if you’ve been through this exercise, there’s nothing new here.)
 If you can’t watch the video below, click HERE to view it on YouTube.

 All supplies easily accessible on one page at Ellen Hutson are in the picture grid below You won’t need to purchase everything….there are some that are optional, some critical:

-- PAINTS: I recommend the Daniel Smith set; you can choose to use another brand but I can’t promise they’ll work the same way.
+- PAINTS: I recommend the Daniel Smith 6 essentials set; you can choose to use another brand but I can’t promise they’ll work the same way.

-- BRUSHES: I highly recommend the round 8 and round 12 for sure; for the flat brush get either the Silver OR the Cosmotop Spin brush.
-You don’t need both.
+- BRUSHES: I highly recommend the round 8 and round 12; and a Cosmotop Spin brush.

 - REALLY HELPFUL: